seansolari/expam/docs/source/tutorials/classify.rst

 The classification algorithm
 ----------------------------

-* There are three classes of results:
+* There are three types of results;

-  1. confident classifications,
+  1. single-lineage (SL) classifications,
   2. *split* classifications,
   3. reads that are not like anything currently in the database.